pete-dnae/assay-screening-proj/docs/developer-briefing.md

 Database initialisation

-# When running locally you get a pre-configured sqlite database, which # is included in the pip install above.
+When running locally you get a pre-configured sqlite database, which is included in the pip install above.

-Find and delete the sqlite3 file in foo
-Find and delete any migration files in foo/app python manage.py makemigrations python manage.py migrate

-    # If you want to populate the database automatically with our reference
-    # experiment do this bit...

-    python manage.py reset_db
+To build for the first time or to stomp on any previous database and re baseline it to a suitable virgin state that contains one reference experiment object and its deep tree of dependencies do this:

+    Automated for Linux as follows:
+    For more information, see documentation the script source.

+    cd foo
+    ./complete_reset.bash

+    Nb.
+Under the hood this uses a custome python manage.py script, which can be found (as required) in foo/app/management/commands.

 Run the server to test the REST API

 python manage.py runserver # point browser at: http://localhost:8000/

-##Getting Started for web application
+# Getting Started for web application

 ## Prerequisites